 This post may contain affiliate links.
 Please see my full disclosure and privacy policy for details.

-Perfect for those chilly days, this corner-to-corner, or c2c crochet hat pattern is a triumph and so much easier to make than it looks!
+Hannah’s Notes: Perfect for those chilly days, this corner-to-corner, or c2c crochet hat pattern is a triumph and so much easier to make than it looks!
+Pick up your hook and start your crochet hat pattern today!

 Stylish and modern, easy to wear, great fun to make and with an unusual construction, this hat is guaranteed to be a go-to pattern year after year.
 In sizes from Baby to Large Adult you can make one for the whole family to enjoy.
 It’s a great yarn stash buster and perfect for a quick and easy crochet gift this season.